 “They’re very small remains,” Bowser said.

-The inspectors called 911, and on Friday night police were trying to contact Cantrell to ask about the 11 dead babies in what had once been his ceiling — to find out if that was another so-called favor to his cash-strapped clients.
+The inspectors called 911, and on Friday night police were trying to contact Cantrell to ask about the 11 dead babies in what had once been his ceiling — to find out if that was another favor to his cash-strapped clients.

 The homicide lieutenant thought not.